-1. Use the right task type
+1. Use the right question type

 When you click on Create Task from your Tasks view in CodeSignal, you’ll get to pick from 7 different task types.